Sampathgiri

-Sampathgiri is a huge hill in the centre of Polur, Tamil Nadu, India.
-This hill has been dedicated to Lord Narasimha and a temple was constructed in ancient times on the hill.
+Sampathgiri Lakshmi Narasimha Swamy Perumal Temple is a huge hill in the centre of Polur, Tamil Nadu, India.
+This hill has been dedicated to Lord Narasimha, and a temple was constructed in ancient times on the hill.
 Many celebrities and personalities have visited this temple and donated to its renovation.
 South Indian actor Sivaji Ganesan donated a huge amount for the renovation of the steps to the temple on the hill.
+The temple is very Important in the Vaishnavate tradition and is an Abhimana Kshethram.